krivard/codalab-worksheets-wiki/Dev_Getting-Started-on-Windows.md

     `gem install compass`

-    Each time you make changes to the scss files in the sass folder, take the following steps to generate the css files:
+    Each time you make changes to the SCSS files in the **sass** folder, take the following steps to generate the CSS files:
         ```
         cd codalab\apps\web\static
         compass compile
         ```

-    Or to start a process which will automatically re-generate the files when changes are made:
+    Alternatively, you can run the `compass watch` command to start a process which will automatically re-generate the files when changes are made:
         ```
         cd codalab\apps\web\static
         compass watch .